nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 trying to find a project whose name you only remember partial bits of, or how it sounds in your head.

-Mycelium supports fuzzy finding for both projects and clients.
+:mushroom:Mycelium supports fuzzy finding for both projects and clients.
 For projects, the query is matched against the project's name, while for clients, the query is matched against the client's email.
 Furthermore, the search is *interactive*.
 This means that the UI automatically updates as you type your